All Blog Posts

 When evaluating RPC providers without compute units, keep these factors in mind:

 Budget predictability: Can you accurately forecast your monthly costs?
-Providers like Dwellir and Node RPC offer the most straightforward billing, while capacity-based options like Chainstack provide fixed costs regardless of exact request counts.
+Dwellir's one-credit-per-response model is the clearest example in this group, while capacity-based options like Chainstack provide fixed costs regardless of exact request counts.

 Supported blockchains: Ensure your target networks are supported.
 Dwellir leads with 140+ chains, while more focused providers like Node RPC concentrate on the most popular EVM networks.